 This is another video in our learn to quilt series.
-We are making a basic baby quilt with 5" squares for this series.
-To find all of the other videos in this series, scroll down the page to find the links.
+This tutorial shows how to machine quilt a simple baby quilt made with 5" squares for this quilt basics series.

 Disclaimer: This post may contain affiliate links.
 We make a small commission on sales through the affiliate links, at no extra cost to you.
 Thank you in advance for your purchase and your support!
 Please see our full Affiliate